conmaol/maglocunus/data/modelling/DMBoK-data_model_components.md

 The relationship between a dependent entity and any entity which supplies part of its primary key is an **identifying relationship**.

 ## Domains

+Definition:

+> A domain is complete set of possible values that an attribute can be assigned.
+>
+> A domain can be further restricted with **constraints**.

+Ways of defining domains:
+- data types (eg. integer, string)
+- data formats (eg. templates, masks)
+- lists (ie. enumerations)
+- ranges
+- rules